SDWebImage/SDWebImage/README.md

 - Read the [Documentation @ CocoaDocs](http://cocoadocs.org/docsets/SDWebImage/)
 - Try the example by downloading the project from Github or even easier using CocoaPods try `pod try SDWebImage`
 - Read the [Installation Guide](https://github.com/rs/SDWebImage/wiki/Installation-Guide)
+- Read the [SDWebImage 5.0 Migration Guide](Docs/SDWebImage-5.0-Migration-guide.md) to get an idea of the changes from 4.x to 5.x
 - Read the [SDWebImage 4.0 Migration Guide](Docs/SDWebImage-4.0-Migration-guide.md) to get an idea of the changes from 3.x to 4.x
 - Read the [Common Problems](https://github.com/rs/SDWebImage/wiki/Common-Problems) to find the solution for common problems
 - Go to the [Wiki Page](https://github.com/rs/SDWebImage/wiki) for more information such as [Advanced Usage](https://github.com/rs/SDWebImage/wiki/Advanced-Usage)